Biden to pitch sweeping 'family plan' in speech to Congress

 A national paid family and medical leave program would be started at a cost of $225 billion.
 Another $200 billion would go to permanently reduce health insurance premiums for people who receive coverage through the Affordable Care Act.

-For $109 billion, people could attend community college tuition-free for two years.
+For $109 billion in federal money, people could attend community college tuition-free for two years.
 There would be $85 billion for Pell Grants to help more people afford higher education.
 Historically Black and tribal institutions would be eligible to receive $46 billion.

 Funding all of this would be a series of tax increases on the wealthy that would raise about $1.5 trillion over a decade.